ivmai/bdwgc/README.md

 2. Information supplied by the programmer.
 The object is considered dirty after a call to `GC_end_stubborn_change` provided the library has been compiled suitably.
 It is typically not worth using for short-lived objects.
-   Note that bugs caused by a missing `GC_end_stubborn_change` call are likely to be observed very infrequently and hard to trace.
+   Note that bugs caused by a missing `GC_end_stubborn_change` or `GC_reachable_here` call are likely to be observed very infrequently and hard to trace.

 ## Bugs